 This week we’ve been reminiscing about our weekend at Port Eliot Festival.
 It was lovely to meet so many of our customers so we wanted to share our “How To Make A Fabric Fish” workshop with those of you who couldn’t join us!
-It’s a great rainy day activity, something we seem to be having a lot of at the moment!

 You Will Need: